 Scholarly Commons Citation

 Tague, Peter W., "Ex Post Facto Payments in Legally-aided Criminal Cases in the Old Bailey" (1999).
 Georgetown Law Faculty Publications and Other Works.
-Paper 700.
+700.